EU foreign ministers discuss next steps for Libya | DW | 20.01.2020

 What else is on the agenda?
 The foreign ministers have a tight schedule for their meeting on Monday, with talks also set to cover heightened tensions in Iran and Iraq after the US killed a top Iranian general as well as France's fight against extremists in Africa's Sahel region.
 The Middle East peace process is also up for discussion after Luxembourg Foreign Minister Jean Asselborn argued that the EU should reconsider the recognition of Palestine.

-Reviving Operation Sophia?
-The EU naval mission was initially launched to stop human trafficking and to enforce the UN arms embargo on Libya.
+Rescuing Operation Sophia The EU naval mission was initially launched to stop human trafficking and to enforce the UN arms embargo on Libya.
 The mission also regularly rescued migrants caught in dangerous conditions at sea and was credited with saving over 45,000 people's lives.
 The mission collapsed in March 2019 under pressure from Italy's former populist government due to disagreements about distributing the people who were rescued.
+Italy's new government, however, has signaled a softer stance on immigration.

+What is the Libya conflict?
+Since the overthrow of long-standing ruler Moammar Gadhafi in 2011, Libya has been in a state of flux.
+The UN-recognized Government of National Accord (GNA) under Prime Minister Fayez Sarraj holds the capital Tripoli, but since last April, it has been under sustained attack by rebel general Khalifa Haftar's Libyan National Army (LNA), which is supported by a rival administration based in the eastern city of Tobruk.

 rs/rt (dpa, AFP, Reuters)